 Again, there are opportunities here for a more direct, profitable collaboration.
 By partnering with food chains through loyalty schemes, retailers can capture the attention of shoppers at a point of reflection and planning, where they are sitting, revived, considering where to shop next.
 This is a perfect moment for partnering retailers to excite consumer interest with an exclusive, in-store discount offer, encouraging shoppers their way.

 Similarly, by offering a drink voucher for a nearby hospitality outlet, for example, as a customer enters the store or makes a purchase, retailers will be incentivising dwell times within the area.
 This means that those customers that initially intended to showroom, may, on contemplation over a drink or some food, decide to make a purchase later that same day.
 This kind of partnership becomes mutually beneficial as increased visits and sales will incur for both parties.

-In this data-led industry, where consumers are difficult to predict and track, it is essential that loyalty brands are harnessed so that marketers and decision-makers can get a deeper understanding of their shoppers and performance, so that they can understand what needs tweaking going forwards.
+In this data-led industry, where consumers are difficult to predict and track, it is essential that loyalty brands are harnessed so that marketers and decision-makers can get a deeper understanding of their shoppers and performance can understand what needs tweaking going forwards.
 Historically, it’s been possible to achieve this alone, but why should retailers struggle in today’s economic uncertainty, when they could innovate, collaborate, share strengths, insights and data, and as a result, provide their customers with an experience they couldn’t be without?